-STILL KICKIN HERO: MARCH 2017
+STILL KICKIN HERO: APRIL 2017

 EVERY MONTH, FUNDS FROM OUR SALES GO TO SUPPORT A NEW PERSON WHO DEFINES WHAT IT MEANS TO BE STILL KICKIN.